Change

 Approach

-Commitment to Competition and Anti-corruption Law Compliance
+Commitment to Competition Law Compliance and Anti-corruption

 Governance

 As a part of its internal control, the IHI Group regularly audits on each of its internal divisions and IHI Group companies to ensure that they are in compliance with the IHI Group Competition Law Compliance Policy and the IHI Group Basic Policy Against Bribery of Public Officials.
-Additionally, the IHI Group conducts risk assessments, education, and training on competition laws and anti-corruption laws, and reports the status of these activities to its Compliance Committee once every six months.
-Furthermore, the IHI Group aims to identify and address any compliance issues at the earliest possible stage through the Compliance Hotline.

-If any serious compliance issues are discovered, the IHI Group will set up an emergency headquarters headed by the Chief Executive Officer to quickly and flexibly handle the issue, utilizing the expertise of internal and external experts.
+If any serious compliance issues are discovered, the IHI Group will set up an emergency headquarters headed by the Chief Executive Officer (CEO) to quickly and flexibly handle the issue, utilizing the expertise of internal and external experts.
 The emergency headquarters will follow up the matter until the implementation of measures to prevent recurrence are completed.

 Risk Management